-&lt;sup>7Notice that there exist people who use the term "architecture" inadvertly.
+7Notice that there exist people who use the term "architecture" inadvertly.
 They even don't even know that they are confusing architecture with implementation.
 Pure usage of a certain term is no clear indicator that somebody is really an expert.

-- 7. Advice for Managers and Architects - For each 3 to 4 orders of magnitude (sometimes even for less), you will need better architectures, and people who can deal with them. - For each 1 or 2 orders of magnitude of criticality of your data (measured by losses in case of certain incidents), you will also need better architecture, not just better components.
+- For each 3 to 4 orders of magnitude (sometimes even for less), you will need better architectures, and people who can deal with them. - For each 1 or 2 orders of magnitude of criticality of your data (measured by losses in case of certain incidents), you will also need better architecture, not just better components.